raynamharris/FMR1CA1rnaseq/scripts/05_Ceolin.md

 data](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE94559).

 The parts of their paper that I reproduced are visuzalized in Figure 2 and 3 of Ceolin et al 2017.
-Ceolin's fluoresence staining of the CA1 provided the inspriation for the color palette.
+Ceolin’s fluoresence staining of the CA1 provided the inspriation for the color palette.
 I reproduced the heatmap and part of the GO anlsysis but not that of FMRP binding.
-Then, I compared this "reproduced analysis of the Ceolin data" to my primary results to identify genes that robustly change expression in CA1 following *Fmr1* gene knock out.
+Then, I compared this “reproduced analysis of the Ceolin data” to my primary results to identify genes that robustly change expression in CA1 following *Fmr1* gene knock out.

 ![](../figures/fig3-02.png)

 I reproduced the data from the Ceolin et al. 2017 which used fluorescence labeling to selectively sequence pyramidal neurons in the CA1 subfield of the hippocampus from WT and FMR1-KO mice (Fig 2A).
 My reproduction of their data produced a very similar pattern of gene